Create and run multi-company groups to collaborate with people outside of your company's Workplace.

 If the group is a closed multi-company group, you can invite people by sharing an invite link.
 You can find invite links at the right of the group page when viewing Workplace from a computer.

-Keep in mind that if you invite someone to a multi-company group whose company is not yet using Workplace or is already using Workplace Essential, you won't be charged as they'll be set up with a free Workplace Essential account.
+Note: If you invite someone to a multi-company group whose company is not yet using Workplace, you won't be charged as they'll be set up on a 30-day free trial of Workplace Advanced.

 Number of group members